What Is JSON and Why Does It Matter?

 JSON (JavaScript Object Notation) is a lightweight, text-based data interchange format that has become the universal standard for web communication.
 Originally derived from JavaScript, JSON is now language-independent and natively supported by virtually every modern programming language — Python, Java, Go, Rust, C#, PHP, Ruby, and more.

 Every time you call a REST API, load application configuration, or exchange data between a frontend and backend, you're almost certainly working with JSON.
 Major platforms — AWS, Google Cloud, Azure, Stripe, Twilio, GitHub — all use JSON as their primary API response format.
 Understanding how to read, validate, and format JSON is a fundamental skill for any developer working with modern web technologies.
+Need to encode a JSON payload for transport?
+Try our Base64 Encoder.
+Extracting values by pattern?
+Test expressions in the Regex Tester.

 JSON Syntax Rules You Should Know